Last updated 8 June 2020

 Bookings can be made for any weekday, excluding public holidays, by booking online or by calling 020 8274 4902.
 Lines are open Monday to Friday, 9am to 5pm.
 In order to use the service, you must be up-to-date with council tax payments.
 Please be aware that waiting times may currently be longer than usual and we are sorry for any inconvenience that this may cause.
 Store your bulky waste items securely on your property until your scheduled day of collection.

 Garth Road Reuse and Recycling Centre

-The site is open, with revised opening times, for essential use only.
+The site is open, with revised opening times.
+With availability limited, please only try to book a visit if you really need to.
 Restrictions are in place on the types of materials which can be disposed of.
 Booking is essential to restrict the number of people on the site at any one time, so that social distancing can be observed.
 Bookings can be made up to 48 hours in advance.
 Anyone visiting the HRRC without a valid booking will not be allowed access to the site.

 Book a visit to Garth Road recycling centre

 Please do not start bonfires for the disposal of your waste, as this has a dramatic impact on local air quality and can be harmful to people who are self-isolating.

 Please do not leave your unwanted items outside charity shops, which are all closed at the moment, as this is

 fly-tipping.
 Store items you want to donate at home until you can drop them off when the charity shops re-open.